AIM1rage/Traceroute/README.md

 # Traceroute

-This is a simple Python script that performs a traceroute to a given host using the scapy and the ipwhois libraries
+This is a simple Python script that performs a traceroute to a given host using the scapy and the ipwhois libraries (IPv6 supported)

 ## Requirements